FlamesIsCool/Watch-Free-Movies/README.md

 # 🎬 PrimeTime

-A **Netflix-style free movie streaming site** built with pure HTML, CSS, and JavaScript — no frameworks, no build tools.
+A free movie streaming site** built with pure HTML, CSS, and JavaScript — no frameworks, no build tools.
 Browse millions of movies and TV shows powered by **TMDB**, and watch them via the **Vidking** embedded player.

 **Black & Purple theme · Responsive · Lightning fast**